-Now that the Electronic Transactions Association has been administering the Certified Payments Professional credential for a full year, ISOs and agents could start facing more pressure to obtain the certification, according to an acquiring industry veteran.
+Now that the Electronic Transactions Association has been administering the Certified Payments Professional credential for a full year, independent sales organizations’ executives and sales agents could start facing more pressure to obtain certification, an acquiring industry veteran says.

-"This may be the year where if you’re not a CPP, merchants are going to start questioning if you’re the real deal," Steve Eazell, director of third-party sales and marketing for San Diego-based payment processor Secure Payments Systems Inc., said in a reference to 2013.
+2013 “may be the year where if you’re not a CPP, merchants are going to start questioning if you’re the real deal,” says Steve Eazell, director of third-party sales and marketing for San Diego-based payment processor Secure Payments Systems Inc.

-The association held its first three month-long testing periods this year for candidates seeking the credential.
-The three-hour exams were offered at sites throughout North America, the association says.
+The association held its first three month-long testing periods this year.
+The three-hour exams were offered at sites throughout North America.

 Once merchants become familiar with the credential, they can use a registry on the association’s website to find ISOs and agents who have earned the endorsement.
-The registry’s searchable by last name and by state.
+The registry is searchable by last name and by state.

 “ISOs have a very strong penetration in this marketplace, and that’s not going to go away,” Eazell says.
 “Just because the Squares of the world are talking to the Starbucks of the world, they’re still not going to be able to do what we do as well as we do it.”

-Financial concerns, for example, will continue to drive merchants’ decisions, and merchants are always trying to pinch pennies.
+Financial concerns will continue to drive merchants’ decisions, and merchants are always trying to pinch pennies.
 Some aspects of the economy will improve in the coming year, but there’s no telling how much, Eazell says.

 The good news for ISOs is that merchants are always looking for a better deal.
 As long as ISOs can, in a professional manner, convince merchants that they can save them money, ISOs will come out ahead, Eazell says.